Skip to main content

 1. Upload & Parse Phase

-1. Upload: User uploads CSV file through UI
+1. Upload: User uploads file (CSV or TSV) through UI

-2. Format Validation: Parser validates overall CSV structure
+2. Format Validation: Parser validates overall file structure

 4. Row Validation: Business rules validation